DM8AT/GLGE-Old/README.md

 ### Update 0.11-5
 - fixed single-color material
 - optimised lighting pass (no longer using a pass if no light source is active)
+### Update 0.11-6
+- changed HDR from lighting pass to post-processing pass